HP raises 2013 outlook as Whitman's plan takes hold

 Whitman, who took the helm at the world's largest PC maker more than a year ago, is orchestrating a turnaround, trying to recapture some of the Silicon Valley icon's former strong growth.
 She has said the process could take years.

-HP received a warmer welcome from investors for its results than smaller rival Dell Inc, which last week reported a 79 percent slide in profit and is now mired in a takeover battle between founder Michael Dell and activist investor Carl Icahn.
+HP received a warmer welcome from investors for its results than smaller rival Dell Inc DELL.O, which last week reported a 79 percent slide in profit and is now mired in a takeover battle between founder Michael Dell and activist investor Carl Icahn.

 "This is another good deposit on the road to our turnaround here," HP Chief Financial Officer Cathie Lesjak said in an interview.
 "We are roughly where we want to be in total on the company."